photosynthechris/DnD_Emmerich/Meta/Warpstone's Daddies/Dream Sequences/Dream Sequences - Session 2022-10-08.md

 **At this point we'll move into live rollplay a bit**

+*Notes for tomorrow when I finish this: I'm a bit lost at this point, I like this direction but I'm not sure what lies on the other side of the door.
+I like the idea of roleplaying this fight a bit.
+I'm just trying to find a way to get it so Avela is accidentally killed.*

+*Ideas so far are: There's a Jorvik tax collector and his guards who have been breathing down on Poogey's neck for weeks.
+They forcibly enter in the house and start to search for all valuables.
+When they start searching through Poogey and his wife, a scuffle starts, and in the commotion Avela is killed*

+*Or: *

 The book itself has been lost to your memory in all but the last words you read: